jflamy/owlcms4/docs/Fly.md

 The `fly deploy` command fetches the newest version available and restarts the application (owlcms stores the versions in the public hub.docker.com repository)

-To update to the latest stable version, log in again to https://fly.io/terminal and type the following command (replacing `myclub` with your own site name)
+To update to the latest stable version, log in again to https://fly.io/terminal and type the following command (replacing `myclub` with your own site name) (if you have set FLY_APP, you can omit the `-a applicationName` part).

 ```
 fly deploy -i owlcms/owlcms:stable -a myclub